Slack setup

 |---|---|

-The Volt manifest generator includes required scopes.
-If you configure manually, ensure Socket Mode and email lookup are enabled:
+The manifest generator includes these scopes.
+If you configure manually, ensure all are present under OAuth & Permissions:

 chat:write